This page explains:

 (a) article in a journal (print)

-(b) article in an electronic journal
+(b) article in an electronic journal (no doi)

-(c) article in a database
+(c) article in an electronic journal (doi)

-Put the name of the database (e.g. ProQuest) in italics in your citation.
+If you retrieved the article from a database, put the name of the database (e.g. ProQuest) in italics in your citation.

 (a) Reid and Sand argue that . . .
 (26).